Welcome to pie plus, our magazine with extra learning worksheets - updated weekly

 How to find a specific podcast

-May news and
+April news and

 Competition to win free pie membership

-Remember that while most podcasts are free, podcasts 1 - 99 are for members only.
+Remember that while most podcasts are free podcasts 1 - 99 are for members only.
 Each podcast has essential transcripts, worksheets and extra materials for teachers and learners and with over 2000 to choose from, so Join pie now!

 Richard and Jackie